bucaps/marss-riscv/README.md

 ## MARSS-RISCV: Micro-Architectural System Simulator for RISC-V
 MARSS-RISCV (Micro-ARchitectural System Simulator - RISCV) is a open source, **cycle-accurate single core full-system (Linux) micro-architectural simulator** for the [RISC-V](https://riscv.org/specifications/) ISA built upon [RISCVEMU hypervisor](https://bellard.org/tinyemu), a system emulator for RISC-V. It consists of detailed cycle accurate models of a modern RISC-V In-order and Out-of-order processor with branch prediction unit and a complete memory hierarchy.
 It is currently being developed and maintained by [CAPS](https://github.com/bucaps/) (Computer Architecture and Power Aware Systems Research Group) at the State University of New York at Binghamton.
 Being a true full system simulator, MARSS-RISCV can simulate all of the system in a cycle accurate fashion including OS code, libraries, interrupt handlers etc.

-Our simulator is currently in alpha status as we are validating the cycle accuracy using various development boards.
+Currently, our simulator is in alpha status as we are validating the cycle accuracy using various development boards.
+The simulated in-order core is tested and operational, however, the simulated out-of-order core is in microarchitectural testing phase.

 ## Table of contents
 - [Features](#features)